These homemade Ninja air fryer potato wedges are delicious, perfectly seasoned, crispy on the outside, and fluffy inside!

 - Seasoning - salt, black pepper, garlic powder, paprika powder, and onion powder.

-This is an overview.
+This is a summary of how to make this recipe.
 The full instructions as well as the step by step recipe pictures have been provided in the recipe card below.

 - Clean the potatoes, cut them into wedges, and then soak (optional).
 Discard the soaking water, transfer the potatoes to a bowl, and top with olive oil.